lundi 23 septembre 2013

 “Maybe we should ask the others at the station to come and block the road past the bridge,” mumbles Robin Monarque with nonchalance and one ounce of concern.

 “Who was in charge of the van?”
-Pyram questions angrily.
+Pyram Malvenu questions angrily.

-“No one, apparently,” says Cyril with a certain sarcasm in his voice.
+“No one, apparently,” answers Cyril with a certain sarcasm in his voice.
 “And look at that, the radio seems damaged.”

 “We're parked on top of a fuel reservoir,” indicates Pyram before stepping out of the pick-up to make a summary inspection.